-Judge holds D.C. in contempt for failing to provide education to older students with disabilities in jail
+Judge holds D.C. in contempt for failing to provide education to students with disabilities in jail

-“Today’s contempt order is a historic victory for the often overlooked high school students incarcerated at the DC Jail,” said Tayo Belle, senior staff attorney at the School Justice Project, a nonprofit that advocates for older students with disabilities involved in the courts, in a statement.
+“Today’s contempt order is a historic victory for the often overlooked high school students incarcerated at the DC Jail,” Tayo Belle, senior staff attorney at the School Justice Project, a nonprofit that advocates for older students with disabilities involved in the courts, said in a statement.

-The order came more than 10 months after the School Justice Project, the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and Terris Pravlik & Millian law firm filed a class-action lawsuit on behalf of students with disabilities incarcerated in D.C. during the pandemic, alleging that the city had “effectively abandoned efforts to teach them,” per the complaint.
+The order came more than 10 months after the School Justice Project, the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and Terris Pravlik & Millian law firm filed a class-action lawsuit on behalf of students with disabilities incarcerated in D.C. during the pandemic, alleging that the city had “effectively abandoned efforts to teach them.”
 While some services have since improved, the contempt order revealed deep and persistent failures to operate the high school program, which attorneys say is responsible for 30 to 40 students at any given time.

-The suit is just one part of a firestorm of litigation that has surrounded detention in the District over the past two years.
+The suit is just part of a firestorm of litigation that has surrounded detention in the District over the past two years.
 Attorneys have sued over coronavirus conditions at the D.C. jail and the special education of people with disabilities at the city’s youth detention center, and the U.S. Marshals Service wrote a searing letter accusing the jail of “systemic” mistreatment of detainees, including unsanitary living conditions and the punitive denial of food and water.

-Under city law, D.C. is responsible for providing specialized education to people between 18- and 22 years old with disabilities while they are detained.
+Under city law, D.C. is responsible for providing specialized education to people 18 and 22 years old with disabilities while they are detained.
 That means the high school program inside the D.C. jail — which was run by D.C.
 Public Schools until Maya Angelou Public Charter School took over the responsibility in October — is supposed to have services such as speech-language pathology to ensure that each person is able to access the curriculum.

-Attorneys for the plaintiffs said those services halted when coronavirus landed, and they had not resumed more than a year later.
+Attorneys for the plaintiffs said those services halted when the coronavirus landed, and that they had not resumed more than a year later.
 There was still no regular teaching instruction nor any related services by April 2021, according to court filings.
-Instead, students at that time were expected to complete work packets on their own time and without ample support.
+Instead, students at that time were expected to complete work packets on their own time and without ample support, the filings said.

 Two months after attorneys filed the class-action suit, Nichols issued a preliminary injunction that required D.C. to provide “full hours of special education and related services” to students with disabilities within 15 days.